-Bone grafting has the ability to improve bone quality and quantity, which can enhance oral surgery outcomes.
-Is it important to have sufficient bone available to securely hold dental implants in place and maintain facial structure.
-Advances in treatment have enabled oral surgeons to grow bone where needed using grafting material harvested from your own bone or using synthetic materials.
+Bone grafting has the ability to improve bone quality and quantity, which can enhance oral and maxillofacial surgery outcomes.
+It is important to have sufficient bone available to securely hold dental implants in place and maintain facial structure.
+Advances in treatment have enabled the oral and maxillofacial surgeon at Keystone OMS to grow bone where needed using bone grafting material harvested from your own bone or using synthetic materials.
 The new bone fuses with existing bone creating a strong, durable foundation.

 What to Expect During a Bone Graft